chillinflute/ChrisxSam-Planner/Essay II/Essay Plan.md

 - Find information to construct *Elektra* citation
 - Research into which retelling of *Elektra* Strauss and Hofmannsthal based the libretto on
 - Research into performance history of *Elektra* - when was it first performed in Austria, did it premiere in Vienna?
+- Research into performance of *Salome* in Vienna in 1918 - audience reaction?
 - Check through essay and see where citations are needed